-All teachers at Blythe have access to a Dell Latitude E 5450 laptop, recently provided in January 2016.
+All core curriculum classroom teachers at Blythe have a Lenovo ThinkPad laptop, which was newly acquired in January 2019.
 Promethean Boards are available in all classrooms, the science lab, and the media center.
 ActivExpressions and ActiVotes and Promethean Slate Tablets are available to teachers to be used with the Promethean Boards.
 Promethean projectors were upgraded in 2016.

-Students have access to three Dell Laptops in K-4, K-5, and 1st grade classrooms.
-Students in each of the 2nd -5th grade classrooms have access to four ChromeBooks.
+As a part of the Greenville County School's one-to-one initiative, Blythe students, in 3rd-5th, received personal Dell Chromebooks.
+Students have access to at least three Dell Laptops in K-4, K-5, and 1st grade classrooms.
 Dell Tablets are also available in the media center to be checked out to teachers for classroom use.
 A cart of 20 Chrome Books is available for classroom use.